Frequently Asked Questions

 Q: As a parent, why would I want to hire you?
 Are you going to speak to me in the same tone as your articles?

 This is a valid question, however, not something any parent (or nanny) should worry about.
 I am a professional and conduct myself as such when working with clients.
-Trust me, if I couldn't control my tone and sass, I wouldn't have the successful nanny career that I do.
 You could speak with any of my former nanny families, and they will all attest to my professionalism -- especially when it comes to dealing with conflict and sensitive topics.
 My most recent nanny family hired me after Nanny Counsel existed, so they read my articles, and still proceeded with hiring me -- because I am professional.
+Also keep in mind, I don't take it easy on the nannies either -- just take a look at our Entitled Nannies article.
 Plus, Nanny Counsel articles are written with a specific tone for a reason.
 Read the next question to find out why :)

 Q: Why are your articles so snarky?